What is a Texas Contractor License Bond?

 The bond is a legally binding agreement between these three:

 - Principal – the licensed contractor who is assigned to do the project

 - Obligee – the client or the one who is requiring the project

 As we mentioned earlier, the Contractor License Bond will be a financial guarantee for a project.
 If the contractor commits a default, the obligee will have the right to file a claim on the bond under its terms.

-When this happens, the surety bond company will ask a detailed evidence of the claim being made against the principal.
-The company will notify the principal of such claim, and he will be given time to state his position on the said claim.
+When this happens, the surety bond company will ask for detailed evidence of the claim being made against the principal.
+The company will notify the principal of such a claim, and he will be given time to state his position on the said claim.

 The surety bond company will thoroughly investigate the matter because even if the surety bond company is legally obligated to settle the claim with the obligee if the need arises; we are also bound to protect the principal if the claim is unjustified.

 What is the first step in acquiring this bond?